Why is Requirements Traceability Matrix (RTM) required?

 There is no standard format of RTM; every organization uses its own.
 However, no matter which form you use, you ensure that it has bidirectional traceability.
 Bidirectional traceability is the ability to trace forward (e.g., from a requirement to its test cases) and backward (e.g., from a test case to its requirement).

-Here is a sample RTM:
+Here is a real-world example of a RTM:

 As you can see, you can trace the test cases based on requirements and vice-versa.
 For example, you can see that test cases for the ability to reset password has not yet been written.